Diego de Vargas

-Diego de Vargas Zapata y Luján Ponce de León y Contreras (1643–1704), commonly known as Don Diego de Vargas, was a Spanish Governor of the New Spain territory of Santa Fe de Nuevo México, to the US states of New Mexico and Arizona, titular 1690–1695, effective 1692–1696 and 1703–1704.
+Diego de Vargas Zapata y Luján Ponce de León y Contreras (1643–1704), commonly known as Don Diego de Vargas, was a Spanish Governor of the New Spain territory of Santa Fe de Nuevo México (currently covering the modern US states of New Mexico and Arizona).
+He was the title-holder in 1690–1695, and effective governor in 1692–1696 and 1703–1704.
 He is known for leading the reconquest of the territory in 1692 following the Pueblo Revolt of 1680.
 This reconquest is commemorated annually during the Fiestas de Santa Fe in the city of Santa Fe.

 Pueblo revolt and reconquest

 On 10 August 1680, Pueblo people from various pueblos in northern New Mexico staged an uprising against Spanish colonists.
 They laid siege to the city of Santa Fe, forcing the colonists to retreat on 20 August.
 The Spanish colonists fled south to El Paso del Norte (now Ciudad Juárez, Mexico), where they remained in exile for the next 16 years.

 In 1688, Capitan General y Governador Don Diego de Vargas was appointed Spanish Governor of New Mexico, though he did not arrive to assume his duties until 22 February 1691.
 He was assigned with the task of reconquering and pacifying the New Mexico territory for Spain.
 In July 1692, de Vargas and a small contingent of soldiers returned to Santa Fe.
-They surrounded the city and called on the Pueblo people to surrender, promising clemency if they would swear allegiance to the King of Spain and return to the Christian faith.
+They surrounded the city and called on the Pueblo people to surrender, promising clemency if they would swear allegiance to the King of Spain (at the time, Charles II of Spain) and return to the Christian faith.
 After meeting with de Vargas, the Pueblo leaders agreed to surrender, and on 12 September 1692 de Vargas proclaimed a formal act of repossession.
 De Vargas’ repossession of New Mexico is often called a bloodless reconquest, since the territory was initially retaken without any use of force.
+However, according to historian Enrique Lamadrid, once Spanish law was reestablished in the region by 1693, 70 participants in the revolt were executed on the Santa Fe Plaza.